 Oxides and glazes are toxic to marine life, so wash these in a jar and when it's settled out after 3days you can pour off the water and scoop the sludge into the bin.

-Clay contains 20-30% water, so as it dries and goes through a firing, it shrinks by up to 30%.
+Clay contains 20-30% water, so as it dries it shrinks by up to 30%.
 Shrinkage is the main thing you need to control in pottery, ensuring that pieces joined together dry and shrink at the same rate, otherwise you'll get cracks.

-To achieve this it helps to ensure work is roughly the same thickness all over (if this isn't possible you can wrap thinner areas in plastic as the piece dries, to even out drying) and that when you join parts together they have been drying for the same length of time, so have the same water content.
+To achieve this it helps to ensure work is roughly the same thickness all over (if this isn't possible you can wrap thinner areas in plastic as the piece dries, to even out drying).
+When you join parts together they need to have the same water content.

 If you are worried about any of this ensure your work drys slowly by wrapping it loosely in plastic.